kubic-project/microos-o-o/blog/_posts/2026-04-23-sysextmgr.md

 Instead of forcing you to use `sudo` for every query, it talks to a background daemon (`sysextmgrd`) via **Varlink**.
 This architecture allows unprivileged users to list existing system extension images without needing root permissions, while the daemon handles the heavy lifting of downloads and verification via `systemd-pull`.
+For security reasons root provileges are still required for installing or updating sysext images.

 ## The Architecture: Smart Snapshots

 One of the cleverest things about `sysextmgrcli` is how it handles storage to be efficient and "rollback-safe":

 * **/var/lib/sysext-store**: This is where the actual image files live.
 Since `/var` is a separate subvolume shared across all Btrfs snapshots, you only store the image once, saving disk space.
+If you have no network available, that's the location for storing offline or even own build sysext images via e.g. an USB device.
 * **/etc/extensions**: This directory contains **symlinks** to the images in the store.
 Because `/etc` is part of your root snapshot, the extensions are tied to your current system state.